kevin-pek/cs3245/hw2/README.txt

    in the Reuters dataset.
 2. Run the SPIMI-Invert function with the generated pairs and a specified memory limit.
 This function constructs an index by creating a Python dictionary that maps a term to its postings list.
-The posting list is implemented as a set in this step, since we are only concerned with ensuring uniqueness of each posting.
-This allows efficient insertion and membership checking of all terms in each document.
 Whenever the memory limit is exceeded, it will write the current index to disk by calling the write_block function.
 3. The write_block function converts the posting set into a sorted list and stores the entry in the index as a tab separated pair between the term and its posting list.
 The posting list is stored as a comma separated string.